 Context

 This document sets out SRUC’s 2023/24-2026/27 corporate parenting action plan, identifying actions which will further SRUC’s engagement and support with students who declare that they are Care Experienced or who have caring responsibilities (Carers).
 SRUC’s Corporate Parenting Group also looks at veterans, travellers, refugees, and any other identified groups, not already cared for.
-The plan focuses on care experienced and carers, but support is offered to all and support needs are discussed with The Corporate Parenting Group.
+The plan focuses on care experienced and carers, but support is offered to all, and support needs are discussed with The Corporate Parenting Group.

 SRUC provides formal education opportunities from access to postgraduate level from its five main campuses and three satellite campuses, and by distance learning and work-based learning.
 Its curriculum focuses on subjects related to the natural economy, providing a vocational educational experience to 2,500 on-campus students annually.
 SRUC strives to offer each of its students an inclusive and accessible learning environment and equality of opportunity.
 Class sizes enable an informal but effective student support service.
 Feedback and retention have shown that this has been appreciated by many students, who report they feel that they are an individual and that SRUC endeavours to provide them with a personalised experience.